kushal410/Online-Voting-System/README.md

 ## For Sponsor or Projects Enquiry

-1. Email - dhakaldeepam@gmail.com
+1. Email - kushalniraula41@gmail.com
-2. Instagram - [diipam-dhakal] "Diipam Dhakal On instagram"
+2. Instagram - [kushal_vip] "Kushal Niraula On instagram"
-3. WhatsApp - [9817911717]
+3. WhatsApp - [9825331684]

 ## How the system works